 All people have the right to a secure and stable home.
 We pledge to ensure that everyone has access to high quality, clean, safe, and affordable housing.
 By making sure every person has a roof over their head, we can all flourish, safe in the knowledge that we can never be insecure in our housing or become homeless, providing a solid basis to build our lives and communities.

 Pledge 3: Healthcare for All

 All people have the right to quality physical and mental healthcare.
 We pledge to develop intelligent, compassionate healthcare and research programs to ensure that all people live longer, healthier lives, promoting wellness in both body and mind.
 We will design a system that recognizes and respects the humanity and sacrifice of healthcare professionals, and that upholds the comfort and dignity of the patient.
-We shall work towards a future where healthcare of unrivalled quality is available to all, no matter our means.
+We will work towards a future where healthcare of unrivalled quality is available to all, no matter our means.

 Pledge 4: Education for All

 All people have the right to an accessible, high quality, and consistent education.
 The knowledge of our present is the cumulative work of generations of Humanity, working disparately and together to compile the lessons, perspectives, and information they gleaned from their own lives.
-An education is the only way to benefit from, and the only way to enrich, this shared Human legacy.
+An education is the only way to enjoy, and the only way to enrich, this shared Human legacy.
 Everyone is entitled to a full and varied learning experience, unshackled from debt.
 We pledge to ensure that everyone, no matter their means, has easy access to an education of great quality.
-Our educators, entrusted with the care of our children and our minds, must be provided the essential resources they need in order to teach, including supporting staff and opportunities for continued education.
-We also pledge that learning and teaching strategies shall be informed by the latest evidence based research and expertise, in order to fully and effectively prepare students for their future.
+Our educators, entrusted with the care of our children and our minds, must be provided the essential resources they need to teach, including supporting staff and opportunities for continued education.
+We also pledge that learning and teaching strategies will be informed by the latest evidence based research and expertise, to fully and effectively prepare students for their future.